hkspm-yp/Astro-e-calendar/README.md

  ```
 As an example, if an event may occur in June or July, the program should be written as above.

 - Excel reads time as 0 to 1.
 So you can see a decimal number in the time column.
-You can adjust its format in excel.
+You can adjust its format in Excel.

 - For enquiry, please contact Mr. CHAN Chun-lam (chlchan@lcsd.gov.hk).